SSaquif/linux-cli-notes/readme.md

 cat filename

 # grep
-# Prints out all the lines that contains the word Hamlet in the hamlet.txt
+# Prints out all the LINES that contains the word Hamlet in the hamlet.txt
+grep Hamlet hamlet.txt
+# also valid
-grep "Hamlet" hamlet.txt
+grep "Hamlet thou" hamlet.txt

 ### ssh used to connect to other computers from terminal
 ssh 192.168.50.02 #just an example